-Although each student will be assigned to academic advisor, students may seek advice from other academics with whom they feel comfortable.
+Although each student will be assigned to an academic advisor, students may seek advice from other academician whom they feel comfortable with.
 Mentors and mentees are expected to meet on a regular basis, for example, approximately three to four times per year under normal circumstances.
 Appointments for meetings between mentor and mentee are usually arranged for a time and place suitable to both.
-A written report of each meeting is prepared and all reports are filed in the students' Faculty files.